|Program||Expected Length||Project and/or thesis||Course based|

 - A curriculum vitae or resume

-- A brief statement of research interests (1-3 pages in length) that includes:
+- A research statement (one to three pages in length) that includes:

 - Specific areas of interest that could lead to a thesis topic;